MrFrosty1234/Explorer2/README.md

 * Adds goBILDA 5201 and 5202 motors to Robot Configurator
 * Adds PIDF Annotation values to AndyMark, goBILDA and TETRIX motor configurations.
-    This has the effect of causing the RUN_USING_ENCODERS and RUN_TO_POSITION modes to use PIDF vs PID closed loop control on these motors.
+    This has the effect of causing the RUN_USING_ENCODERS and RUN_TO_POSITION modes to use PIDF vs PID.PID closed loop control on these motors.
 This should provide more responsive, yet stable, speed control.
-    PIDF adds Feedforward control to the basic PID control loop.
+    PIDF adds Feedforward control to the basic PID.PID control loop.
     Feedforward is useful when controlling a motor's speed because it "anticipates" how much the control voltage must change to achieve a new speed set-point, rather than requiring the integrated error to change sufficiently.
     The PIDF values were chosen to provide responsive, yet stable, speed control on a lightly loaded motor.